-Autumn Term Spring Term Summer Term • Targeted Support-Next Steps: Supporting students in making choices in the next steps post Year 13.
-Students will have a mentor throughout Year 13 and attend various workshops at the University. • Year 13 Target 20 programme for 20 NCOP students with mentoring which runs through Autumn to Summer Term with our Aspire Engagement Officer.
+Autumn Term Spring Term Summer Term will have a mentor throughout Year 13 and attend various workshops at the University.
+Year 13 Target 20 programme for 20 NCOP students with mentoring which runs through Autumn to Summer Term with our Aspire Engagement Officer.
+Open University Academy of money - enrichment 2 hours per week over 8 weeks badged course

 - 3.2.8.
 The academy policies on safeguarding and visitors sets out the school's approach to allowing providers into school as visitors to talk to our students.
-These can be found on the school website. - 3.2.9.
+These can be found on the school website.

+- 3.2.9.
 In previous terms/years we have invited the following providers from the local area to speak to our pupils:

-Walsall College & Juniper Training & Medical Mavericks & South Staffordshire College & JCB & NHS & West Midlands Police & Wolverhampton University & InComm Training & Armed Forces & Bmet College & Nova Training & Birmingham City University KPMG
+- Walsall College

+- Juniper Training

+- Medical Mavericks

+- South Staffordshire College

+- JCB

+- NHS

+- West Midlands Police

+- Wolverhampton University

+- InComm Training

+- Armed Forces

+- Bmet College

+- Nova Training

+- Birmingham City University